We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Quick facts about the reference price
+Quick facts about the Victorian Default Offer

 - What is it?
 An initiative introduced by the Victorian government to help ensure consumers aren't paying too much for their energy bills.

 - When did it happen?
 1 July 2019.

 - Who does it affect?
 All Victorian households and small business customers.